 Handling of a Draft DS requiring recirculation

 A revised document taking into account comment/s received shall be circulated for comment/approval as in Steps 1 and 2.
+Prior to recirculation of any draft DS In cases b), c) and d) above the Originator of the Draft DS shall contact the member submitting the comment to seek clarification and resolution of the comment prior to circulation of the collated comments and any subsequent recirculation of the draft DS.

 Where, after two cycles, no consensus can be reached or objections resolved the Draft DS shall be put on the agenda of the next ExTAG meeting.

+consensus: General agreement, characterized by the absence of sustained opposition to substantial issues by any important part of the concerned interests and by a process that involves seeking to take into account the views of all parties concerned and to reconcile any conflicting arguments.

+NOTE Consensus need not imply unanimity.

 Application of accepted DS

 Once an ExTAG Decision Sheet has been approved and published on the IECEx Web Site all Ex CBs and Ex TLs operating within the IECEx System shall apply the DS.
 Decision sheets are to be applied by ALL Ex TLs and ExCBs and form a mandatory part of the IECEx System.

+Maintenance of accepted DS

+Every ExCB or ExTL may question an existing DS by proposing a new wording according to step 1 – First draft.

+Five years after publication of a DS the IECEx Secretariat shall add the DS to the agenda of the next ExTAG meeting so that a review can be held to determine if there is still a need for the DS or it can be archived because updated standards have resolved the problem.